Today is a roundup of

 It only took me about 15 minutes to fold all 20 plus napkins.

-With a larger gathering, it was nice not to need to go to the expense of purchasing or crafting napkin rings.
 Don’t you think a rose would be a lovely fold for a wedding reception?

 Bird of Paradise

 Later, I tried my hand at a little more challenging napkin fold for the Palms, Parrots & Paradise Tropical Tablescape.
 It’s a great look for a summer tablescape.

 At the time, I couldn’t find any orange color napkins for the Bird of Paradise fold.
 So, I used the same green napkins as the four-leaf clovers for St. Paddy’s Day.
 Once again, a stiffer fabric would have made it a tad easier for the petals to stand.

 A couple of years later, I used a bright pink napkin for Fun Flamingo Tropical Table Kicks Off Summer.

 Also great for summer (update August 2020), is the Jungle Table & Palm Leaf Napkin Fold.